-The inputs and output of decisions are data items whose value, at the decision logic level, is assigned to variables or represented by value expressions.
+The inputs and output of decisions, business knowledge models, and decision services, and the output of input data (all DRGElements) are data items whose value, at the logic level, is assigned to variables or represented by value expressions.

 An important characteristic of data items in decision models is their structure.
 DMN does not require a particular format for this data structure, but it does designate a subset of FEEL as its default.